Third Semester

 2 courses have to be chosen from:

-- 2.5.5 Introduction to GAMS (Schneider)
+- Introduction to Social Science Methods

 Language: English